scriptin/jmdict-simplified/node/packages/jmdict-simplified-types/README.md

 ```

 > **Note** Some JSON files can be large and won't fit into memory,
-> but it should work fine for Kanjidic, JMnedict and filtered
+> but it should work fine for Kanjidic, JMnedict, KRADFILE/RADKFILE,
-> (by language or "common-only") versions of JMdict
+> and filtered (by language or "common-only") versions of JMdict

 With bundlers (e.g. Webpack, Vite) which support importing JSON via loaders/plugins: